murchandamus/bips/bip-update-process.md

 A settled[^settled] BIP may be advanced to Deployed upon request by any community member with evidence that the idea described in the BIP is in active use.
-Such evidence includes for example: two or more projects having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.
+Such evidence includes for example: at least one project having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.

 At that point, the BIP should be considered final and any breaking changes to the BIP should be proposed as a new